MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 <!-- ====================================================================== -->
 ## See also

-*  [Contacting the Microsoft Edge DevTools team][Contact]
+*  [Contacting the Microsoft Edge team][Contact]

 <!-- ====================================================================== -->
 <!-- links -->
-[Contact]: ../../../contact.md "Contacting the Microsoft Edge DevTools team | Microsoft Edge Developer documentation"
+[Contact]: ../../../../contact.md "Contacting the Microsoft Edge team | Microsoft Edge Developer documentation"
 [DevtoolsWhatsNew202001DevtoolsUsingDevtoolsInOtherLanguages]: ../../2020/01/devtools.md#using-the-devtools-in-other-languages "Using the DevTools in other languages - What's New In DevTools (Microsoft Edge 81) | Microsoft Docs"
 [DevtoolsWhatsNew202011Devtools]: ../../2020/11/devtools.md "What's new in DevTools (Microsoft Edge 88) | Microsoft Docs"
 [DevtoolsWhatsNew202011DevtoolsCssVariableDefinitionsInStylesPane]: ../../2020/11/devtools.md#css-variable-definitions-in-styles-pane "CSS variable definitions in Styles pane - What's New in DevTools (Microsoft Edge 88) | Microsoft Docs"